SQ2MTG/GdanskTransportAPI/README.md

 - **Live Vehicle Tracking**: Displays the real-time location of all active buses and trams on an interactive map.
 - **Real-time Data**: Vehicle positions are automatically refreshed every 5 seconds.
-- **Detailed Vehicle Information**: Click on any vehicle to see a popup with details such as:
+- **Modern Detail Panel**: Click on any vehicle to see a **sleek detail panel** in the bottom-left corner with:
   - Line number and destination
   - Vehicle code
   - Current speed
   - Delay status (on-time, delayed, or ahead of schedule).
+- **Route Tracing**: When a vehicle is selected, its path history for the current session is drawn on the map as a trace line.
+- **Smart "Ghost" Filtering**: Vehicles that have been stationary for more than 20 minutes (e.g., end of shift, GPS errors) are automatically hidden until they move at least 100 meters, keeping the map clean.
 - **Advanced Filtering**: A powerful filter panel allows you to:
   - **Filter by Line**: Show only specific line numbers (e.g., `115, 9, N1`).
   - **Filter by Vehicle Type**: View all vehicles, only buses, or only trams.